 - You may be extremely anxious for your health or that of your family.
 You may be separated from some of those you love

 - You may experience compassion fatigue, which can arise when we are exhausted while caring in traumatic circumstances.
 It is like burnout and can mean people start to find it hard to empathise

 - You may be bereaved yourself and having to deal with grief at a time of isolation and social distancing, with all the painful difficulties this brings

-How Cruse Bereavement Care can help
+How Cruse Bereavement Support can help

 Cruse in Birmingham offers a local service, and a range of resources can be accessed.